-Apologies for Absence: Councillor Bray
+Apologies for Absence: Councillor Alam

-1. MINUTES
+1 MINUTES

-The Minutes of the meeting of the North Strategic Neighbourhood Forum held on 14 January 2020 were approved as a correct record.
+That the minutes of the South Strategic Neighbourhood Forum meeting on the 13 January 2020 be approved as a correct record.

-2. COVID-19 UPDATE
+2 COVID UPDATE

 The Director of Operations and Neighbourhoods gave a presentation updating Members on the situation in Tameside in respect of COVID-19.
 He began by reiterating the key messages individuals should undertake to limit the spread of the virus, as follows: -